jasonbayton/11ty/_src/projects/managed-info/support/device-identifiers.md

 ## What is the Device Identifiers card?

-The Device Identifiers card in MANAGED INFO is a licensed feature that displays key hardware and enrolment identifiers for your device, such as IMEI, serial number, Android ID, and enrolment-specific ID.
+The Device Identifiers card in MANAGED INFO displays key hardware and enrolment identifiers for your device, such as IMEI, serial number, Android ID, and enrolment-specific ID.
 These are essential for device tracking, support, and compliance in Android Enterprise environments.

 ## What identifiers are shown?